apollographql/apollo-server/README.md

 * **formatParams**: a function applied for each query in a batch to format parameters before execution
 * **formatResponse**: a function applied to each response after execution
 * **tracing**: when set to true, collect and expose trace data in the [Apollo Tracing format](https://github.com/apollographql/apollo-tracing)
+* **debug**: when set to true, stack trace for errors gets logged and output to the console

 All options except for `schema` are optional.